 The law mandates that medical marijuana must be produced by a single cultivator and distributed to patients through up to 10 pharmacies.
-Edwards in June signed HB 579 and HB 627, which expanded the qualifying conditions for medical marijuana.
+Edwards in June 2018 signed HB 579 and HB 627, which expanded the qualifying conditions for medical marijuana.

-The board also agreed to remove a restriction that would have required patients to see their doctor every 90 days in order to renew their order for medical cannabis.
+The Louisiana Board of Medical Examiners in September 2018 eliminated a rule that had restricted Louisiana doctors licensed under the state’s medical marijuana program to treat up to 100 patients.
+The board also agreed to remove a restriction that would have required patients to see their doctor every 90 days to renew their order for medical cannabis.

 to Be to Consume?

-- Cachexia, or wasting disease
+- Cachexia, or wasting syndrome

 - Crohn’s Disease